Earn your Bachelor of Science Degree in Nursing

 Prerequisite: NURS 303

-Upon completion of the RN to BSN program, you will be able to:
+Upon conclusion of the RN to BSN completion program, you will be able to:

 - Synthesize knowledge from a liberal education in communication, human experience, scientific literacy, analysis, and global society;